alexgoller/illumio-flowlink-umwl-maker/README.md

 - `--api_user` or `PCE_API_USER`: The API user.
 - `--api_key` or `PCE_API_KEY`: The API key.
 - `--verbose`: Enable verbose logging.
-- `--networks`: A comma-separated list of networks.
+- `--networks`: A comma-separated list of networks. (default: RFC1918 networks)
 - `--simulate`: Simulate workload creation without actually creating workloads.

 To run the script, use the following command: